 Or maybe I won’t.
 Maybe I’ll stay here — or end up in Paris.

 The future is uncertain.

-But I do know that I’m looking forward to this new city and new adventure.
-I have an entire new part of the country to explore and learn about.
+But I do know that I’m looking forward to this new city and adventure.
+I have an entirely new part of the country to explore and learn about.

 And, to me, that’s what being a nomad is all about!